forsbergsskola-se/gp23_project2/README.md

 - **NPC Routines**: Develop NPCs with idle walking routines, interaction triggers, or reaction systems.
 - **Companion AI**: Implement a companion character that follows and assists the player, adapting to different scenarios.
 - **Boss AI**: Design a complex AI for a boss character that changes tactics based on the player's actions.

+### Git Version Control
+Proper use of Git for version control is mandatory for this project.
+Given the nature of Unreal Engine's Blueprints, which are stored as binary files, the following practices must be adhered to:

+- **Repository Management**: All project files must be version-controlled using Git, with regular commits and updates pushed to the shared repository.
+- **Daily Commits**: Students are required to commit their work daily to ensure that progress is tracked and that any potential issues are identified early.
+This practice also helps maintain a consistent backup of the project.
+- **Rebasing over Merging**: To avoid the complications that arise from merging binary files (such as Blueprints), students are required to use rebasing instead of merging when integrating changes.
+This approach helps maintain a cleaner and more manageable project history.
+- **Feature Branch Management**:
+  - **Minimize Time in Feature Branches**: While feature branches can be useful, students should avoid staying in them for too long.
+Long-lived feature branches increase the risk of complex merge conflicts that can be difficult to resolve, especially with binary files.
+  - **Frequent Integration**: Regularly integrate changes from the main branch into the feature branch and rebase onto the main branch frequently.
+This practice reduces the likelihood of conflicts and ensures that the feature branch stays up to date with the latest project changes.
+  - **Avoid Feature Branches If Unsure**: If students are unsure about how to manage a feature branch or anticipate challenges with merging, they should avoid using feature branches altogether and work directly in the main branch, with careful coordination among team members.

+### Packaging and Distribution
+- **Executable File**: The final game must be packaged into an executable (.exe) file.
+- **Archiving**: The packaged game must be archived into a .zip file (recommended: 7-zip).
+- **Distribution via itch.io**: The archived game must be uploaded to itch.io by the deadline, with the release scheduled for the last day of the course.

+### Documentation
+All required documentation, including the README.md, post-mortem reports, sprint retrospectives, and final presentation materials, must be included in the Git repository under the appropriate folder structure.

 ### Gameplay Length